cloudozer/ling/README.md

 The easy way is to use pre-built binaries:

-1. Grab the archive named ling-[version].tar.gz.
+1. Grab the archive named ling-&lt;version&gt;.tar.gz.

 1. Extract it locally.
 This creates directory &lt;path&gt;/ling.